winglovecola/product-id/README.md

 ## Description

 I have built a simple application using JavaScript, CSS, HTML, and the Google Book API.
 I was inspired by the Ferris wheel, which to me represents fun and foresight, and books, which symbolize knowledge.
-I think those are the characteristic we should have to become a good developer.
+I think those are the characteristics we should have to become a good developer.
 Combining these two elements, I created this small yet meaningful application.

 Through this app, I also demonstrate my proficiency in using JavaScript, CSS, HTML, and API.